rmruano/vagrant-mgmt/README.md

 - `cfg_overrides` should contain your sensitive data.
 All files there are gitignored to prevent leaks.
 Use the sample files in `cfg_defaults` and customize them accordingly into `cfg_overrides`.
 - `devops_sync` folder is synchronized with the VM and is available at `/devops` ([more info](devops_sync/README.md))

+## Synched folder
+Due poor performance of VirtualBox synched folder on Windows systems, this VM will access the shared folder through NFS
+- On Windows systems install the NFS plugin: `vagrant plugin install vagrant-winnfsd`

 ## Before provisioning checklist (inside the HOST):

 - Chdir into `cfg_overrides` to create your custom files (you can use the sample files in `cfg_defaults`)